yashdeshpande/Sachin-ODI-Analysis/README.md

+# Sachin ODI Analysis

+This project makes use of AngularJS and the nvd3 wrapper written on D3 to analyse Sachin Tendulkar's ODI records.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.